-I have always wanted to take my mother on a short trips as much as I can so I can repay her kindness.
+I have always wanted to take my mother on short trips as much as possible to repay her kindness.
 Four days ago, I again traveled to Woka Choelong Valley with my mother.
 We visited the Zingqi monastery, about 200 km from Lhasa this time.

 The story starts with a master, Lachen Gonpo Rapzey, who came from Eastern Tibet to central Tibet with a statue of future Buddha Maitreya.
 He had meditated in a small cave near the Zingqi village.
 He wanted to build a monastery, so he offered many spiritual practices to future Buddha Maitreya.
 One day, the statue told him the monastery should be constructed near the pond.
 Zingqi means near the pond in Tibetan.

 Photo: Main relic statue of future Buddha Maitreya at Zingqi monastery

-1000 years later, the spiritual decline left the monastery without any management so one day the founder of the Gelukpa school of Tibetan Buddhism Je Tsongkhapa came to visit the Zingqi monastery from the Woka Choelong monastery.
+One thousand years later, the spiritual decline left the monastery without management.
+One day, the founder of the Gelukpa school of Tibetan Buddhism, Je Tsongkhapa, visited the Zingqi monastery from the Woka Choelong monastery.
 Around 20 km from Zingqi Monastery.

 Photo: Je Tsongkhapa ( similar look to an actual person ) Known as Je Ngadrama in the Choelong Choesam monastery

 When Je Tsongkhapa saw the ruins at Zingqi Monastery

-The bird droppings on the head of future Buddha Maitreya, he cried with tears.
+The bird poop droppings on the head of future Buddha Maitreya, he cried with tears.
 Later, he reconstructed the Zingqi monstery.
 Reconstructing the Zingqi monastery is one of the main deeds of his four main spiritual activities in Tibetan Buddhism.